degica/komoju-woocommerce/readme.txt

 License: MIT
 License URI: https://directory.fsf.org/wiki/License:X11

-A WooCommerce plugin to receive payments with Komoju, Japan's leading provider for online and offline payments.
+Built for developers, KOMOJU is the easiest way to integrate Japanese payments into your WooCommerce store.

 == Description ==

-The Komoju Payments WooCommerce plugin allows customers to checkout with a variety of Japanese payment options, include Credit Card, Konbini, Webmoney and more.
+The Komoju Payments WooCommerce plugin allows customers to checkout with a variety of Japanese payment options, including Credit Card, Konbini, Webmoney and more.

 To use this plugin you must have a [Komoju account](https://komoju.com/).